dotnet/docs/docs/core/tools/dotnet-install-script.md

 - **`-ProxyAddress`**

   If set, the installer uses the proxy when making web requests.
-(Only valid for Windows)
+(Only valid for Windows.)

 - **`ProxyUseDefaultCredentials`**

   If set, the installer uses the credentials of the current user when using proxy address.
-(Only valid for Windows)
+(Only valid for Windows.)

 - **`-Runtime|--runtime <RUNTIME>`**